 Greg has responded to my post with an article on his own blog: “Plastic: What is it good for?
 Absolutely lots!”
+(You may have to scroll down the long list of menu items on his site to read the post.)
 Greg invites your comments on his blog — comments which members of the plastics industry will read!

 Visual artist Chris Jordan, whom you might recognize for his brilliant social & environmental series called “Running The Numbers,” attempted to respond on Greg’s blog, but his comment was too long.
 So here it is.
 Feel free to respond, forward, and discuss with friends.
 Chris raises important issues about all corporations and whether or not they actually respond to consumer demand or are actually in the business of manufacturing the demand they want.

 Hello Greg, greetings from Seattle.
 I’m an artist and cultural activist who appreciates your posting here.

 I think of myself as an anti-plastics activist (among other things) and I have personally met hundreds of anti-plastics activists all over the world.
 But I have never met anyone who is rabidly anti-all-plastics as you characterize most activists to be.

 The few activists who are totally anti-plastics would have to live in denial of the fact that we all benefit enormously from living with plastics.
 For example, I write this message typing on a well-designed and durable plastic keyboard; I’m looking at a computer monitor that is loaded with plastic components (including the screen I’m reading); I’m sitting in a comfy Aeron chair that’s about 90% plastic.